dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/multiple_outputs.rst

 So far all of our examples have been solids that have a single output.
 But solids can have an arbitrary number of outputs.
-Downstream solids can depend on any number of these inputs.
+Downstream solids can depend on any number of these outputs.
 Additionally, these outputs do not *necessarily* have to be fired, therefore unlocking the ability for downstream solids to be invoked conditionally based on something that happened during the computation.